bepisie/Discord-Server-Nuker/README.md

 # A discord server bombing bot
-Made by bepisie
+Made by bepisie.

-Feel free to use it
+Feel free to use it.

 # Setup